SEERNET/developer-docs/docs/interaction-analytics-api.md

 sidebar_label: Interaction Analytics API
 ---

-DeepAffects Interaction Analytics API extracts comprehensive interaction based metrics from your audio data
+Interaction Analytics API is a high level API, that provides all the functionality, such as speaker diarization, speech-to-text, speaker recognition, emotion recognition, summary, intent detection, keywords & conversation metrics, within the one single API call.
+It simplifies your integration.

 ### POST Request